1215653116368036

 • 4 Eggs

-2. Preheat your seasoned cast iron griddle or skillet over medium heat for 3-4 mins.
+• Preheat your griddle or skillet over medium heat for 3-4 mins.

-3. Brush it lightly with vegetable cooking oil or whatever type of oil you prefer.
+• Brush it lightly with vegetable cooking oil or whatever type oil you prefer.
 Add the tortillas flipping them only once until slightly puffy.
 Not too crispy!

-4. Set 2 to 4 tortillas into the cast iron skillet or casserole dish.
-Spoon a layer of refried beans and Mexican-style rice onto each tortilla.
+• Set 2 tortillas on each plate.
+Spoon on a layer of refried beans and Mexican-style rice onto each tortilla.

 Variations